Lorenz Larkin: Bellator MMA

 Larkin was scheduled to fight Khalid Murtazaliev on May 6, 2022 at Bellator 280.
 However at the end of March, Murtazaliev pulled out of the bout and was replaced by Anthony Adams.
 Adams in turn pulled out as well and was replaced by UFC vet Kyle Stewart.
 Larkin won the bout within the first round, landing multiple knees to the body and punches on Stewart while he was on the ground.

 Returning to Welterweight, Larkin faced Mukhamed Berkhamov on July 22, 2022 at Bellator 283.
 Half way through the first round, Larkin landed an elbow on the back of Berkhamov's head, resulting in him not being able to continue.
 The bout was declared a no contest.

 The rematch of the no contest against Mukhamed Berkhamov took place on February 4, 2023 at Bellator 290.
 Larkin knocked out Berkhamov with an elbow off the clinch in the first round.

+Larkin faced Andrey Koreshkov on July 30, 2023 at Bellator MMA x Rizin 2.
+He lost the bout via split decision.

+Larkin made his PFL debut against Alan Dominguez at PFL 6 (2024) on June 28, 2024, winning the fight via TKO in the first round.

+Larken next returned to Bellator to face Levan Chokheli in a Bellator Welterweight title eliminator on September 7, 2024 at Bellator Champions Series 4, winning the fight via TKO in the first round.

+On November 20, 2024, it was reported that Larkin had completed his contract with PFL/Bellator.

+Global Fight League

+Larkin was scheduled to face Carlos Petruzzella on May 25, 2025 at GFL 2.
+However, all GFL events were cancelled indefinitely.